Anasurim/deterrener-nft-token/README.md

 what to do:

-- tablet font size to fix
+- hero img to fix
-- tablet styles to complete